Mother Opossum Climbing a Log With Several Baby Opossums Riding on Her Back.

 Meet Tom

 A baby opossum named Tom was rescued by our disaster response team deployed to Rio Branco.
-Nearly bald when found, Tom was no smaller than a child’s hand.
+Nearly bald when found, Tom was no bigger than a child’s hand.
 Thanks to World Animal Protection supporters, we were able to deliver medicine to CETAS, where wild animals were brought after being injured in the Brazil fires, where he received medical treatment, food, water, and constant care.

 Want to do more to protect wild animals?
 Join our community today and receive the latest news, petitions, appeals, and campaign successes from World Animal Protection!